Postfix (software): Performance

 that was achieved with the mail queue on a RAM disk while delivering to the "discard" transport (with a dual-core Opteron system in 2007).

 Mail systems such as Postfix and Qmail achieve high performance by delivering mail in parallel sessions.
 With mail systems such as Sendmail and Exim that do one delivery at a time, high performance can be achieved by submitting limited batches of mail in parallel, so that each batch is delivered by a different process.
 Postfix and Qmail require parallel submission into different MTA instances once they reach their intrinsic performance limit, or the performance limits of the hardware or operating system.

 The delivery rates cited above are largely theoretical.
-With bulk mail delivery, the actual delivery rate primarily depends on the receiver's mail receiving policies and by the sender's reputation.
+With bulk mail delivery, the actual delivery rate primarily depends on the receiver's mail receiving policies and on the sender's reputation.